VexoAI/vexo/docs/chains/testing-chains.md

-# Passthrough Chain
+# Testing Chains

+Vexo provides an implementation of `Vexo\Model\Chain` which you can use for testing classes that depend on it.

-This chain simply outputs whatever its been given as input.
-Useful for testing.
+This `PassthroughChain` simply outputs whatever its been given as input.

 ```php
 use Vexo\Chain\Input;